-The air is cooling down, fall is already here, and another important tax day is quickly approaching!
-If you filed for a tax extension on April 15, you have until the October 15 tax extension deadline to file your taxes.
-I know when you filed for an extension, the six-month reprieve seemed like an eternity, but oh how time flies.
-There’s no need to worry; here are eight last-minute tax tips to help you easily and accurately file your taxes by the final tax deadline.
+The air will start cooling down soon indicating fall, and another important tax day is quickly approaching.
+If you filed for a tax extension on July 15, you have until the October 15 tax extension deadline to file your taxes.
+I know there has been a lot going on this year and you may have needed the additional time, but don’t worry — TurboTax is here for you.
+Here are eight last-minute tax tips to help you easily and accurately file your taxes by the final tax deadline.

 - Gather your documents in one place.
 When you sit down to file your taxes, make sure you have all the necessary documents like W-2s, 1099s, receipts for expenses, mortgage interest, and your kids’ social security numbers in front of you.

 - Go online and e-file.
 Even though it’s the last-minute crunch, you don’t need to stress.
 TurboTax makes it easy to e-file your taxes online from the comfort of your home.
 With TurboTax, you have the luxury of filing your taxes seamlessly across devices, anytime and anywhere you want.
 You can conveniently jump-start your taxes by snapping a photo of your W-2 with your phone or tablet, and watch as your information is securely put into the correct tax forms eliminating data entry.
 You can start on your phone, take a break, and finish your taxes on your computer.
-By going online to prepare your taxes, you can save time and money, avoiding long lines and the hassle of making an appointment.
-You can also connect live via one-way video, online and from your mobile device, to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience, to get you through the final 2018 tax deadline.
+By going online to prepare your taxes, you can save time and money, avoiding the necessity to go out anywhere.
+You can also connect live via one-way video, online and from your mobile device, to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience, to get you through the final 2019 tax deadline.